Starting Drug Therapy

 Patients with hepatitis C in their blood with a chronic hepatitis C infection are usually considered to undergo therapy.
 Your GP will usually suggest treatment if:

-- You have major damage in the liver (plus cirrhosis)
+- You have major damage to the liver (plus cirrhosis)

 - If you are motivated to have treatment